-Fibre Channel RAID controller controls and LEDs
+Fibre Channel RAID controller LEDs and connectors

 The Fibre Channel RAID controller has 12 LEDs and several connectors, depending on the storage subsystem model.
 The following illustration shows the LEDs and connectors on the DS400 storage subsystem Fibre Channel RAID controller.